tecpromotion/plg_jooag_shariff/README.md

-<h1>Joomla 3.4+ Shariff Plugin</h1>
+<h1>Joomla 3.6+ Shariff Plugin</h1>
 <h3>The 1-Click-Social-Button with privacy in mind</h3>
-This Joomla 3.4+ Plugin utilizes Heise Shariff Library to enable website users to share their favorite content without compromising their privacy.
+This Joomla 3.6+ Plugin utilizes Heise Shariff Library to enable website users to share their favorite content without compromising their privacy.

-<b>Required:</b>
-PHP 5.4+ and Joomla 3.4+
+<b>System Requirements:</b>
+* Joomla 3.6+
+* PHP 5.6 or 7 (if you use the Counter)

 <b>Plugin features:</b>
 * Joomla Update integration